Appearance

 - The device renders the content according to the configuration.

-Syncing happens automatically — you do not need to manually push updates to devices.
+Syncing happens automatically.
+You do not need to manually push updates to devices.
 After you publish a screen, devices typically update within seconds.

 Troubleshooting Devices